-But what about the omega-3 fatty acids he needs to control inflammation and reduce his risk of health issues?
+But what about the omega-3 fatty acids he needs for inflammation and optimum health?
 Does your dog still need those?

 Fish aren’t born with high levels of omega-3.
-Just like your dog, they need to get omega-3 in their diet.
+Just like your dog, they need to get omega-3 from their diet.

-And unlike plant sources of omega-3 fats, which your dog can’t really convert all that well, phytoplankton molecules are so small, they don’t even need to be digested.
+Phytoplankton molecules are so small that they don’t even need to be digested.
 They travel right to your dog’s cells and nourish them directly.

 And phytoplankton does something fish oil could never do …

 Phytoplankton contains a powerful antioxidant called Superoxide dismutase (SOD).
-This antioxidant is called the “king of antioxidants” and research shows that the creatures with the largest amounts of SOD live longer.
+This antioxidant is called the “king of antioxidants.
+This is because research shows that creatures with high levels of SOD live longer.

 So by feeding phytoplankton you can clear up all that free radical damage caused by the fish oils.
 And phytoplankton offers many other health benefits too.